Music

 Our Vision: The Music department is committed to nurturing the musical, social and academic development of individuals by encouraging a strong team ethic, as exemplified by both staff and students in its curricular and extra-curricular pursuits.
 As a heavily practical subject, we place a high level of importance on the acquisition of practical musical skills and seek to offer a positive musical experience to all of our students, regardless of prior musical knowledge or background.
 Practical music-making is supported by the development of other musical skills and strengths, such as aural perception, analytical work and contextual understanding.
 We strive to allow pupils to express themselves creatively through music, as well as to understand music’s place and importance in society and different cultures.

-Music is taught throughout Key Stages 3, 4 and 5.
+Music is taught throughout Key Stages 3, 4 with Edugas A level offered at Key Stage 5.
 Staff teach across the age and ability range as well as leading extended curricular activities.

 Please see our Music Development Plan Summary below.